Math 627 - Introduction to Parallel Computing

 - Prerequisites: Math 630,

-fluency in programming either C or Fortran and
+fluency in programming C, C++, or Fortran, and

 proficiency in using the Unix/Linux operating system,

-- Copies of all following books are on reserve in the library.
+- Copies of the following books are on reserve in the library.

 - Grading policy: